topcoder-platform/u-bahn-api/README.md

 - ELASTICCLOUD_ID: The elastic cloud id, if your elasticsearch instance is hosted on elastic cloud.
 DO NOT provide a value for ES_HOST if you are using this
 - ELASTICCLOUD_USERNAME: The elastic cloud username for basic authentication.
 Provide this only if your elasticsearch instance is hosted on elastic cloud
 - ELASTICCLOUD_PASSWORD: The elastic cloud password for basic authentication.
 Provide this only if your elasticsearch instance is hosted on elastic cloud
+- MAX_RESULT_SIZE: The Results Per Query Limits.
+Default is `1000` (Used by the db to es migration script)
+- MAX_BULK_SIZE: The Bulk Indexing Maximum Limits.
+Default is `100` (Used by the db to es migration script)

 For `ES.DOCUMENTS` configuration, you will find multiple other configurations below it.
 Each has default values that you can override using the environment variables